philipithomas/www.philipithomas.com/_posts/2013-09-16-wustl-tech-talk.md

 ---
 layout: post
-title: OpenDNS Tech Talk Tomorrow at WUSTL
+title: OpenDNS Tech Talk at WUSTL
 description: Details about my tech talk about engineering at OpenDNS tomorrow at Washington University in St. Louis
 ---